 Almost everything in the modern workplace starts as a document.
-And collaborative tools like Google Docs and Microsoft Word make them easier than ever to create.
-But creating documents is only half the battle.
+And a collaborative document management system like Google Docs and Microsoft Word make them easier than ever to create.
+But creating internal and external documents is only half the battle.

 What is a document approval workflow?

 A document approval process is a series of steps your document needs to go through before it can be used or published.
-Each step is usually made up of one or more stakeholders who need to review the content to give feedback on its accuracy, tone, or other criteria.
+Each step in document approval processes is usually made up of one or more stakeholders who need to review the content to give feedback on its accuracy, tone, or other criteria.